-DEPARTMENTAL NSC REQ UIREMENTS DEPARTMENTAL SENIOR CERTIFICATE REQUIREMENTS NSC Diploma Entry A minimum of 25 points exclu Orientation will be considered A Senior Certificate or equivalent qualification will be considered.
-Applicants with 20 or more points will be considered Compulsory Subjects Compulsory Subjects HG SG English (home) OR English (1st additional) 3 4 Engl I st lang OR E С Maths OR 3 Engl 2 nd lang D В Maths Literacy 4 Maths E С And two 20 credit subjects (not more than I language) 3
+The following admission rac 8 3/3000111 11 in be asea witem. oc.ccang se DEPARTMENTAL NSC REQ UIREMENTS DEPARTMENTA REQUIREMENTS CERTIFICATE NSC Diploma Entry A minimum of 25 points Orientation will be considere A Senior Certification will be 20 or more points w oe considere ed.
+Applicants with Compulsory Subjects NSC Rating Code Compulsory Subjects HG SG English (home) OR English (1st additional) 3 4 Engl Ist lang OR E С Maths OR 3 Engl 2 nd lang D В Maths Literacy 4 Maths E С And two 20 credit subjects (not more than I language) 3 •